-MATH SKILLS SEMINAR Grades 9-12 (S1, S2) Level 3 /4 Credit CLUSTER: STEM
+MATH SKILLS SEMINAR Grades 9-12 (S1, S2) Level 3 1/4 Credit CLUSTER: STEM

-Prerequisite: Students must have a recommendation from their math teacher to take this class.
+Prerequisite: Students must have a recommendation from their math teacher or Department Head to take this class.

 This course is designed to help the general level student achieve success in Applied Algebra 1A, Applied Algebra 1B, or Applied Geometry.
 The student will attend this class in addition to his/her regular math class.
 Math Skills Seminar meets every other day.
 The student will review concepts from recent math lessons and receive one-on-one help to strengthen skills needed for class.
 Students will receive help in completing assignments for their main math course and also complete individualized extra practice.
 Students will be enrolled in the class for a semester and may continue for a full year (for 1⁄2 credit) based on teacher recommendation.
-This class does not count towards the math graduation requirement.
+Pending teacher availability.